SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/2.3.3/source/02session.rst

 .. image:: img/kws-integration.png

-Once you've initialized the SDK, it's time to authenticate as a user.
+Once you've initialised the SDK, it's time to authenticate as a user.
 All of of the functionality of the SDK assumes you're logged in as a user.